featherineaugustus/Captcha-Detection/README.md

 This project implements a simple AI-based captcha recognition system that detects and predicts characters in 5-character captchas composed of uppercase letters (A-Z) and digits (0-9).
 The solution uses a Convolutional Neural Network (CNN) trained on a custom dataset and performs inference by segmenting the captcha image into individual characters and classifying each character separately.

 ## Features
-- Handles fixed-length (5-character) captchas with consistent font, spacing, and color scheme.
+- Handles fixed-length (5-character) captchas with consistent font, spacing, and colour scheme.
-- Custom CNN model for character classification trained on user-provided labeled images.
+- Custom CNN model for character classification trained on user-provided labelled images.
 - Image preprocessing including cropping, thresholding, and segmentation into individual character slices.
 - Inference pipeline wrapped into a reusable `Captcha` class with a simple interface.
 - Outputs predicted captcha text to a file for easy integration.